Low lying zeros of Rankin-Selberg $L$-functions: Introduction

 As was recently demonstrated by Radziwi{\l\l} and Soundararajan \cite{rad2023conditional}, we can apply Corollary \ref{corr: order} to obtain conditional lower bounds for a conjecture of Keating and Snaith \cite{keating2000random} on the distribution of $L(1/2, f\ot g)$.
 First, set

 where we say that $\log 0 = -\infty$ by convention.
 The Keating-Snaith conjecture predicts that as $R \to \infty$

 In other words, $\log L(1/2, f \ot g)$ should be distributed approximately normally with mean $\frac{1}{2} \log \log R$ and variance $\log \log R$.
 The mean of the distribution is expected to depend on the symmetry type of the family.
 For orthogonal families, the mean is predicted to be $-\frac{1}{2} \log \log R$, as opposed to $+ \frac{1}{2} \log \log R$ for our symplectic family.
-Radziwi{\l\l} and Soundararajan show that assuming the generalized Riemann hypothesis, we can obtain lower bounds for the Keating-Snaith conjecture using lower bounds for the proportion of $L$-functions in a family which are non-vanishing at the central point. \begin{corr} Assume the generalized Riemann hypothesis and fix an interval $(\alpha, \beta)$.
+Radziwi{\l\l} and Soundararajan show that assuming GRH, we can obtain lower bounds for the Keating-Snaith conjecture using lower bounds for the proportion of $L$-functions in a family which are non-vanishing at the central point. \begin{corr} Assume GRH and fix an interval $(\alpha, \beta)$.
 Then as $R \to \infty$, we have that

 where